mfaulk/mfaulk.github.io/_posts/2024-06-19-ilya-papers.md

 The [Minimum Description Length Principle](https://en.wikipedia.org/wiki/Minimum_description_length) asserts that the best model of some data is the one that minimizes the sum of the length of the description of the model and the length of the data encoded using that model.

-* Applies the MDL principle to neural networks to control model complexity and prevent overfitting.
+* __Applies the MDL principle to neural networks__ to control model complexity and prevent overfitting.
-* Uses weight sharing to minimize the description length of the weights: The same weight is applied to multiple connections in the network, reducing the number of free parameters, and thus the model complexity.
+* Uses __weight-sharing__ to minimize the description length of the weights: The same weight is applied to multiple connections in the network, reducing the number of free parameters, and thus the model complexity.

 # A Tutorial Introduction to the Minimum Description Length Principle